mikeshultz/ledger-eth-lib/README.md

 **NOTE**: Tested to work on Ledger Nano S and Nano X.  Will probalby work with Ledger Blue

+**WARNING**: The Ledger apps have changed the way accounts are derived with the release of Ledger Live.
+If you created your Ledger account(s) with the older Chrome app and want to use those account(s) with this library, you will need to set the `LEDGER_LEGACY_ACCOUNTS` env var.
+You can only use one or the other at a time.
+See [the notes in source for more information](blob/master/ledgereth/web3.py#L23).

 ## Web3.py Integration

 ledger-eth-lib provides a Web3.py middleware.
 It will automatically intercept the relevant JSON-RPC